-Privacy in a distributed setting is an increasingly important problem.
-A key application is the setting of combinatorial auctions where many agents have private information (e.g., their preferences) but would like to compute a function of their inputs without revealing any of their private information.
-There is a large body of research examining which functions can be computed securely, and how.
-Many of these results rely on an assumption, such as a computational complexity assumption, or the assumption that more than some fixed fraction m of the players are trustworthy, or the assumption that the auctioneer (a 3rd party) is trustworthy.
-These assumptions limit the usefulness of such study.
-As Brandt and Sandholm point out, privacy which is based on an assumption of hardness can easily become outdated as computers become faster and more powerful; security parameters (like key length) need to be continuously updated to cope with increasing computational power [2].
+on an assumption, such as a computational complexity assumption, or the assumption that more than some fixed fraction m of the players are trustworthy, or the assumption that the auctioneer (a $3^{\rm rd}$ party) is trustworthy.
+As Brandt and Sandholm [2008] point out, privacy which is based on an assumption of hardness can become outdated as computers become faster and more powerful; security parameters (like key length) need to be continuously updated to cope with increasing computational power.
+Hence, ideally one would like privacy based on stronger assumptions.
 Auctions are a natural setting where we would doubt the trustworthiness of fellow participants or an auctioneer.
 We nevertheless would like to compute on the internet.
 In this work, we focus on situations where each player is deterministic and honest but curious.
 Honest, because they obey the rules of the game.
 Curious, as they do not miss any opportunity to gain knowledge about others' input.
+(Honesty, while a large assumption, will be dependable when we consider functions which are truthful - self-interested players will obey the protocol.)

-In 1989, Kushilevitz [1] initiated the study of information-theoretic privacy in communication complexity, which is an appealing direction because it does not rely on computational assumptions discussed above.
-Informally, a multiplayer communication protocol for computing a function f(x,y) is private if each player does not learn any additional information (in an information theoretic sense) beyond what follows from knowing his/her private input, and the function value f(x,y).
-A complete characterization of the privately computable functions was given, but unfortunately, early work ruled out private protocols for most interesting functions [1], [2].
-For example, second-price auctions are not possible with more than two participants, and are extremely inefficient even in the setting of two bidders [3], [2].
+Kushilevitz [1989] initiated the study of information-theoretic privacy in communication complexity, which is an appealing direction because it does not rely on computational assumptions discussed above.
+Informally, a multi-player communication protocol for computing a function $f(x_1, x_2, \ldots, x_k)$ is private if each player does not learn any additional information (in an information theoretic sense) beyond what follows from knowing his/her private input, and the function value $f(\vec{x})$ .
+(A similar notion of privacy considers limiting an eavesdropper to learning only the function value $f(\vec{x})$ from the protocol, and nothing more.)
+A complete characterization of the privately computable functions was given, but unfortunately, early work ruled out private protocols for most interesting functions [Kushilevitz 1989; Brandt and Sandholm 2008].
+For example, private second-price auctions are not possible with more than two participants, useful and are extremely inefficient even in the setting of two bidders [Chor and Kushilevitz 1989; Brandt and Sandholm 2008].

 The unattainability of perfect privacy for many functions motivated the study of approximate privacy.
-Most relevant to our work is the study of Klauck [4] and the more recent work of Feigenbaum, Jaggard and Schapira [5].
+Most relevant to our work is the study of Klauck [2002] and the more recent work of Feigenbaum et al. [2010a].
 The relaxation from perfect to approximate privacy is appealing because it renders more functions computable privately, and more closely mirrors real-world situations in which some privacy loss may be acceptable.
 On the other hand, it is more subtle to capture the notion of approximate privacy.
 While most reasonable definitions of perfect privacy turn out to be equivalent, this is not quite the case with approximate privacy.
-In particular, the measures of Klauck [4] and Feigenbaum et al. [5] are different and each has its own advantage and characteristics.
-Our work here is primarily motivated by recent work [5], [6].
-A second motivation is to understand the connections between the two.
+In particular, the measures of Klauck [2002] and Feigenbaum et al. [2010a] are different and each has its own advantage and characteristics.
+Our work here is primarily motivated by recent work of Feigenbaum et al. [2010a] and Comi et al. [2011].
+A second motivation is to understand the connections between the two measures.